 Aren’t you sick of mediocre films written by mediocre men about mediocre characters doing mediocre things?
 I know I am.

-Women are uniquely suited to get sh*t done, and when you know how to go from “idea in your head” to “finished screenplay” and beyond, you can truly write your own ticket in this industry.
+Ambitious actors are uniquely suited to get sh*t done, and when you know how to go from “idea in your head” to “finished screenplay” and beyond, you can truly write your own ticket in this industry.

-If you’re starting to freak out and feel like you have to write an emmy-worthy screenplay right out of the gate, now would be a good time to take a deep breath.
+If you’re starting to freak out and feel like you have to write an Emmy-worthy screenplay right out of the gate, now would be a good time to take a deep breath.
 It’s gonna be ok.

 In fact, I encourage you to start small.